All Collections

 Realized gains on token prices, if you've sold your tokens for a profit, are taxed at the capital gains rate depending on your holding period.
 If you held the tokens for less than 1 year, the gains would be taxed as short-term capital gains.
 If you’ve held your tokens for more than 1 year, the gains would be taxed as long-term capital gains.

-Depending on the expenses, E.g., repairs made on your property via the maintenance reserve, income lost due to delinquent tenants, and depreciation benefits, you might have $0 or even negative earnings on your K-1 form.
+Depending on the expenses, E.g., repairs made on your property via the maintenance reserve, income lost due to delinquent tenants, and depreciation benefits, you might have $0 or even negative earnings on your 1099 form.

 If you have $0 in earnings, you technically do not need to file taxes for these holdings, which can save you a significant amount of money and time with your accountant.